HuiHuiLan/Clustering-Hidden-Markov-Models-with-Variational-Bayesian-Hierarchical-EM/README.md

   * plots        : for ploting the results.
   * util         : other codes.

-* demo: an example of clustering eye movement data using VBHEM.
+* demo : an example of clustering eye movement data using VBHEM.
 * synthetic_experiment : an example for clustering HMMs and comparing with other methods.

 ## Note